 In most cases, the circuit breaker is tripped.
 That shuts off power to the appliance and anything else on the same circuit.
 You probably won’t be able to reset the breaker until you’ve unplugged that appliance.
 The problem won’t be solved until the faulty appliance is repaired or replaced.

-Large appliances like fridges and freezers can create surges when they shut down since they pull so much power during operation that it feeds back into the circuit when the appliance turns off.
+Large appliances from PittsburghAppliance like fridges and freezers can create surges when they shut down since they pull so much power during operation that it feeds back into the circuit when the appliance turns off.
 When their motors turn off, the power they were using is diverted elsewhere and can cause a surge.
 If an appliance is malfunctioning, it could start sending bigger surges than it already does.
 So, if you’re experiencing these kinds of issues, then you might consider either having the appliance fixed or replaced entirely.

 The microprocessors in your smart appliances are particularly prone to malfunction when exposed to surges.
 Microprocessors in smart appliances could be permanently damaged the moment they experience a brief surge, even if it is coming from another appliance on the same circuit.
 In other cases, the surges cause damage that reduces its operational lifespan.
 Large surges can destroy a power outlet.